 An intent to appeal a grade must be filed within 10 working days after instruction begins for the next regular quarter.
 For the purposes of the grade appeal process, summer is not counted as a regular quarter.
-Spring quarter grade appeals must be filed within 10 working days after instruction begins for the fall quarter.
+Spring term grade appeals must be filed within 10 working days after instruction begins for the Fall term.

 Please read the entire Grade Appeal Policy before proceeding any further.
-Copies of the process may also be obtained from department offices and Records and Registration.
+Copies may also be obtained from department offices and Records and Registration.

 Forms required for the grade appeal process: